Advantages of Whole Life Insurance You’re Not Supposed to Know

 Life insurance companies can make these profound guarantees mainly because of their long-term conservative investment strategy and their strong reserves.
 While many banks are required to keep only 10% in reserves, life insurance companies have more than 100% in reserves.

-Notably, banks failed 27x more than insurance companies did during the years between 2005 – 2017.
+Notably, banks failed 27 times more than insurance companies during the years between 2005 and 2017.
 During those 12 years, there were 523 bank failures, while only 19 life insurance companies became insolvent.
-And those companies were small, poorly rated, companies.
+And those companies were small, poorly rated companies.
 The highly rated companies have stood strong for well over 100 years, through multiple economic crises.

-And like the FDIC that insures your bank deposits up to $250,000, each state has a Guaranty Insurance Fund (GIF) that insures your insurance.
+Like the FDIC, which insures bank deposits up to $250,000, each state has a Guaranty Insurance Fund (GIF) that insures insurance.
+This level of long-term security is one of the practical advantages of whole life insurance — especially when compared with traditional savings tools.

-Top that off with making sure you’re working with the highest-rated, best life insurance companies.
+Top that off with ensuring you’re working with the highest-rated, best life insurance companies.
 Then, you can be doubly, triply sure that whole life cash value is a savings tool that will guarantee your dollars will be there for you.

 Advantage of Whole Life Insurance #2: Competitive Growth on Cash Value

 A properly designed whole life insurance policy doesn’t scrimp on returns.
-In fact, when comparing to other saving-type accounts, whole life insurance policy returns come out far ahead.
+In fact, when compared to other savings-type accounts, its guaranteed cash value benefits can often outperform traditional options over the long term.

 But most people wouldn’t know that, because typical advisors don’t usually design insurance as savings tools.

-In fact, when comparing premium payments with your resulting cash values in say, year 20, whole life insurance policies typically yield an internal rate of return between 3 – 5%.
+In fact, when comparing premium payments with your resulting cash values in, say, year 20, whole life insurance policies typically yield an internal rate of return between 3% and 5%.
 That means that it would have required a consistent, positive, compounded growth rate every single year to turn the cash outlay into that account value.

-Now, exact growth rates vary from whole life policy to whole life policy based on age, gender, and habits.
+Now, exact cash value growth, in terms of rates, can vary from whole life policy to whole life policy based on age, gender, and habits.
 But here’s what does matter: the return is after taxes and fees, and it’s in today’s low dividend-rate environment.
 Historical returns on whole life have been even higher.

 Let’s put this in perspective.
 If you could get a 3% internal return in whole life insurance, compared to a 0.25% return in a cash savings account, that’s a full 12x higher return.
 Not too shabby!